TITLE Coordinator Academic Advisement - West Plains

-The Coordinator of the Student Academic Advisement Center implements the intrusive academic advisement program of the university by supervising the professional academic advisor(s) and providing training and direction to the faculty advisors.
-The coordinator also assists assigned students in the development of academic schedules appropriate for their stated educational goals, guides pre-majors in the selection of academic majors, and directs students to resources within the University that provide assistance in making career/academic major choices, as appropriate.
-The Coordinator coordinates Veteran Services and provides proactive services to at-risk students.
+The Coordinator of Academic Advisement implements the proactive academic advisement program of the University by supervising professional academic advisor(s) and providing training and direction to faculty advisors.
+The Coordinator of Academic Advisement assists assigned students in the development of academic schedules appropriate for their stated educational goals, guides pre-majors in the selection of academic majors, and directs students to resources within the University that provide assistance in making career/academic major choices, as appropriate.
+The Coordinator of Academic Advisement coordinates veterans' services, testing services, and disability services and provides proactive services to at-risk students.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Master's degree from an accredited institution is required with an emphasis in counseling or a related field preferred.

 Experience: At least three years of full-time experience in teaching and/or advising in higher education is required.
 Supervisory experience is required.